• TRT

 Best Peptides for Muscle Recovery and Performance in 2025

 The landscape of performance and recovery medicine has changed dramatically over the past decade.
-Where once athletes and active adults were limited to rest, NSAIDs, and physical therapy, a new category of compounds — therapeutic peptides — offers targeted, physiologically-driven support for tissue repair, inflammation reduction, and growth hormone optimization.
+Where once athletes and active adults were limited to rest, NSAIDs, and physical therapy, a new category of compounds — therapeutic peptides — offers targeted, physiologically-driven support for recovery support, inflammation reduction, and growth hormone optimization.

 Why Athletes and Active Adults Are Turning to Peptides